 \section{Introduction}

-In the era of Over The Top (OTT) platforms like Netflix, where customer acquisition is booming and a vast array of titles are hosted, the need for computationally efficient recommender systems has become crucial.
+In the era of \emph{over the top} (OTT) platforms like Netflix, where customer acquisition is booming and a vast array of titles are hosted, the need for computationally efficient recommender systems has become crucial.
 In such scenarios, it is common for different clients to rate varying numbers of items, which gives a haphazard missingness pattern.
-We deal with one such problem where $R$ clients rate $C$ items, and it is usually the case that only $N \ll R \times C$ of the ratings are observed.
-Moreover, we consider a situation where we have access to various characteristics of each (item, client) pair, in addition to the client's rating of the item.
-For instance, information such as the client's age, gender, and purchase history can be combined with features of the item such as material and style for clothing or genre, language and duration for online content.
+We deal with one such problem where $R$ clients rate $C$ items, and it is usually the case that only $N \ll (R \times C)$ of the ratings are observed.
+We consider the situation where we have access to various characteristics of each (item, client) pair as well as the client's rating of the item.
+For instance, with the online clothing retailer we have information such as the client's age, sex, and purchase history, as well as item features such as material and clothing style.
+For the movie data, we have genre, language, and duration for the online content.